-Proposal Team Structure: Research Reveals Top Roles and When to Hire
+The Ideal Bid Team Structure: Research Reveals Top Roles for Winning RFPs

 When structured effectively, proposal teams add tremendous business value.
 Besides triaging requests for proposals (RFPs) for huge contracts, strong proposal teams craft compelling narratives, soothe collaboration woes with proposal color team reviews, and even proactively seek new business through capture planning.

-Read on for new research about common proposal team structures and when to hire.
-Plus, get candid advice from five proposal leaders on how to successfully establish your proposal team roles and responsibilities.
+Read on to learn how to build an ideal bid team based on research from Loopio’s RFP Trends and Benchmarks Report.
+Plus, get candid advice from five proposal leaders on how to establish your proposal team roles and responsibilities successfully.

-A bid team refers to a group of individuals, either within your own organization or subcontractors and agents, who are involved in the process of assembling a bid in response to a procurement team.
-This group plays a crucial role in the bidding process, ensuring that the bid is competitive and meets all the necessary requirements to win more business for their organization. 💰
+A bid team is a group of professionals, either within your own organization or subcontractors and agents, who are responsible for assembling a bid or proposal in response to a procurement team’s RFP.
+This group plays a crucial role in the bidding process, ensuring that the bid is competitive and meets all the necessary requirements to win more business for their organization. 💰 (A bid team can also be called an RFP team or proposal team.)

-Answering a tender is a huge undertaking, taking an average of 30 hours for every single response.
+Answering a tender is a huge undertaking, taking an average of 25 hours to write a single response.

 That’s why many companies hire dedicated teams who can truly own and master the response process at their company.
 As Julie McCoy, Director of Global Proposal Management for DocuSign, explains, “Proposal teams are the experts.
 We know the industry, competitors, procurement portals, you name it.
 We deal with RFPs day in and day out.”